Express Plumbing Blog

 If more than one line is backing up then there is a possible sewer problem.
 Backing up includes water coming up from the drains or in the toilet can be a red flag of a sewer problem.
 Gurgling or bubbling sounds are also a red flag if they are coming from multiple plumbing fixtures.

-Similar to backing-up plumbing, clogged drain may be another larger cause than just debris in the drain.
+Similar to backing-up plumbing, a clogged drain may be another larger cause than just debris in the drain.
 This goes along the lines of tree roots getting into sewer lines, causing clogs and then eventually full blockages.

 The Process Behind